An Overview

 - Break-down of cultural identity

-- Essentially, the analogy is that food for an organism is territory for a country, and the more territory that it conquers the more that the particular political entity can sustain and preserve itself.
+- Essentially, the analogy is that food for an organism is territory for a country, and the more territory that it conquers, the more that the particular political entity can sustain and preserve itself.
 As a result, the organic theory implies that for a political entity to maintain control, it invariably needs to seek out Lebensraum and go out and conquer all the territory that it possibly can, and complacency is not an option.
 Otherwise, it risks its security and is always vulnerable to attacks because other political entities also behave in this organic way and will try to conquer as much territory as they can as well for the purpose of self-preservation.

 - You can compare it to the competition among living organisms for the scarce resource of food, which is their form of nourishment.